 There are a variety of opiate treatment methods designed to help patients get a grip on their addiction.
 The addiction to opiates can be a little more confusing than that of other drugs like alcohol, cocaine, or heroin (also an opiate).
 A large part of opiate treatment is education about the causes, parameters, and definitions of the addiction.
 Getting a handle on the level and scope of your addiction is a big part of the opiate treatment routine.

-As with most substance abuse addictions, traditional rehab is the most proven and effective method of opiate treatment.
-However, due to the relatively specialized nature of opiate addiction, there are other things one can try:
+As with most addictions, the combination of traditional rehab and detox is the most proven and effective method of opiate treatment.
+However, due to the relatively specialized nature of opiate addiction, there are other supplemental methods one can try:

 To hasten your search for the best opiate treatment program, let us find the right program for you.
 The National Alcohol and Substance Abuse Information Center (NASAIC) maintains a continuously updated national database of opiate treatment centers in your local area, as well as the leading recommended opiate treatment centers in the United States and around the world.